-Biking is another popular past time at the park, whether it’s biking the Park Loop Road or biking any of the 45 miles of old fashioned carriage roads that meander through the park.
+Biking is another popular pastime at the park, whether on the Park Loop Road or any of the 45 miles of old-fashioned carriage roads that meander through the park.

-Two to three days is enough to get a glimpse of the main highlights, and five to seven days will give you a deeper dive into the experiences of the park.
+Two to three days is enough to get a glimpse of the main highlights, and five to seven days will give you a deeper dive into the park’s experiences.

 Interesting Fact: Shenandoah is home to the densest population of black bears in the United States.

-Shenandoah National Park has nearly 5oo miles of trails with 10o of those miles being part of the iconic Appalachian Trail.
+Shenandoah National Park has nearly 500 miles of trails, with 100 of those miles being part of the iconic Appalachian Trail.
 With the backdrop of the stunning Blue Ridge Mountains, Shenandoah is a nature lovers paradise.
 Waterfalls, caves, and wildlife sightings make this one of the most visited national parks east of the Mississippi River.
-Popular hikes include the more leisurely 1-mile hike to Blackrock Summit, a spectacular boulder field overlooking the valley, to the strenuous 9.2-mile bucket list-worthy Old Rag Hike.
-You can also spot waterfalls and take a dip in swimming holes along the way, on the Whiteoak Canyon hike.
+Popular hikes include the more leisurely 1-mile hike to Blackrock Summit, a spectacular boulder field overlooking the valley, and the strenuous 9.2-mile bucket list-worthy Old Rag Hike.
+You can also spot waterfalls and take a dip in swimming holes along the way on the Whiteoak Canyon Hike.